Angular - Promise vs Observable

 If you’re new to Observables, read this introductory article.

-An observable is essentially a stream (a stream of events, or data) and compared to a Promise, an Observable can be cancelled.
-It out of the box supports operators such as map()
+An observable is a stream (of events, or data).
+Unlike a Promise, an Observable can be cancelled.
+It ships with operators like map() and filter() out of the box.

-Let's rework the previous example to see how we can make our request to the API cancellable and therefore making sure that there's only one request going out to the service instead of 4 when the user is still typing.
+Let’s rework the previous example.
+The goal: make the request cancellable so only one request goes out while the user is still typing.

-.
-This will allow us to subscribe for changes happening in the input box itself:
+First change: switch to ReactiveForms.
+This lets us subscribe to changes on the input box itself:

 <!-- app.component.html -->